 The bank, of course, retains ultimate legal ownership of the property until the loan is paid off.
-At some point, you as the homeowner agreed to the terms of the mortgage and you (theoretically) have a plan for when you will pay it off and gain ownership of the property outright.
+At some point, you, as the homeowner, agreed to the terms of the mortgage, and you (theoretically) have a plan for when you will pay it off and gain ownership of the property outright.

 Involuntary liens are a tad bit different.
 Involuntary liens aren’t created by the homeowner.
 It is a claim imposed against a property without the consent of its owner.
-Involuntary liens are placed usually by government revenue authorities for unpaid duties or taxes.
+Involuntary liens are usually placed by government revenue authorities for unpaid duties or taxes.

 The next division of liens is by specific or general.
 The concept is pretty simple.
 A specific lien attaches to only one property.
 A general lien attaches to a number of properties.